Skip Navigation

 Bad PATH

-In UNIX like systems the PATH is how your operating system finds the correct file to execute.
+In UNIX-like systems, the PATH is how your operating system finds the correct file to execute.
 When you type a command like rake it searches each location on the PATH to see if it has an executable file by that name and then executes it.
-You can see where the file lives by executing which <command> such as which rake.
+You can see where the file lives by executing which <command>:

 We highly recommend you do not modify your PATH environment variable, this should be maintained for you by our buildpack and build system

-Check that you do not have a path config var set, it is not needed and can be actively harmful to the sytem:
+Check that you do not have a path config var set, it is not needed and can be actively harmful to the system:

 $ heroku config